puntorigen/apk_unpack/README.md

 ==============================
 ## INTRO

-This package and command-line helps you unpack any APK (get its smali sources) and decrypt its manifest.
+This package and command-line helps you unpack any APK (get its assets and java sources) and decrypt its manifest.
 It contains 4 main methods:

 ### init (config).